 As a company selling products and services in a particular industry, it's not only beneficial to connect with customers and influencers in that space, it's better business.

-Brands that provide personal, collective, and marketplace benefits have a 46% higher "share of wallet", or, higher spend on a product.
-Customers care about the value of your product, but also care about what you will do for other customers and society in general.
+Brands that provide personal, collective, and marketplace benefits have a 46% higher "share of wallet", or higher spend on a product.
+Customers care about the value of your product but also care about what you will do for other customers and society in general.

 Basically, show an interest beyond generating revenue.

-13. Provide Authentic, Valuable Experiences
+12. Provide Authentic, Valuable Experiences

 People respond to authenticity.
-With brands trying to out-do each other in "awesomeness", a lot of them forget that the most impactful way to spread brand awareness is just to provide highly valuable experiences and products to their customers.
+With brands trying to outdo each other in "awesomeness", a lot of them forget that the most impactful way to spread brand awareness is just to provide highly valuable experiences and products to their customers.

 By focusing on the user or the influencer, instead of only on your brand, you'll establish more significant relationships with leads, prospects, and customers.
 As Kathy Sierra of Serious Pony stated, "Make the user awesome instead of competing to be perceived as awesome."

 Figure out how you can complement what they're doing.
-Focus on finding common interests or goals to increase their interest in collaborating with you.
+Focus on finding shared interests or goals to increase their interest in collaborating with you.
 Create something unique and helpful.
 Invest time in the design and aesthetics, and brand the content using your logo.

 When they share it with their audiences, you'll have a whole new crowd exposed to your brand.